A-iPower SC2300i (Discontinued)

 The following charts are provided to give you an idea of how some of the key specs of the A-iPower SC2300i compare to inverter generators of similar power (between 1500 and 2500 W).

 - The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
-This inverter generator has an estimated fuel consumption of roughly 0.11 GPH (gallon per hour) at a 25% load, rendering it somewhat average compared to devices of a similar output.
-If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Westinghouse iGen2800.
-With a fuel consumption of as little as 0.08 GPH, it is one of the most efficient generators currently on the market.
+When operating at 25% load, the inverter generator's fuel consumption is estimated at 0.11 GPH, placing it within the average range of gasoline usage among similarly powerful devices.
+If fuel consumption is your top priority, we suggest to check out the Westinghouse iGen2800c, which has a fuel consumption of only 0.08 GPH and thus, is one of the most efficient devices in our database.

 Here's a list of the most popular specific comparisons: